DigitalBridge (DBRG)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-DigitalBridge’s business quality ultimately falls short of our standards.
-To begin with, its revenue has declined over the last five years.
-And while DigitalBridge’s AUM growth was exceptional over the last five years, its relatively low ROE suggests management has struggled to find compelling investment opportunities.
+We see the value of companies driving economic growth, but in the case of DigitalBridge, we’re out.
+For starters, its revenue has declined over the last five years.
+And while DigitalBridge’s expanding pre-tax profit margin shows the business has become more efficient, its relatively low ROE suggests management has struggled to find compelling investment opportunities.

-DigitalBridge’s P/E ratio based on the next 12 months is 1.2x.
-This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.
+DigitalBridge’s P/E ratio based on the next 12 months is 2.2x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.